tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

         * Use this option if you want to have this effect on only one Page.

-        * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the page.
+        * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-        * Add the following code to Page Settings > Advanced > Page Header Code Injection for the page.
+        * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Page.

           ```html
           <!-- begin TWC Elements Manipulate -->